Asesino

 Asesino (Spanish for "assassin" or "murderer") is an American deathgrind supergroup and a side project of Fear Factory guitarist Dino Cazares.
 The band has featured members of Brujeria, Fear Factory, Sepultura, Sadistic Intent, Possessed, Ministry, and Static-X.

 Asesino sometimes play Slayer covers live, most notably "Angel of Death" and "Raining Blood".
 As with Brujeria, the lyrics are sung entirely in Spanish and with the same subject matter of death, violence and perversion.
 Guitarist Asesino describes the band as "the new Brujeria."
 Asesino also has the tendency of making satirical comments during the show, and when playing Brujeria songs, change the original lyrics to something more fitting.

-Asesino made a guest appearance as a group of Mexican doctors in episode 57 of Metalocalypse on Adult Swim.
+Asesino made a guest appearance as a couple of Mexican doctors in episode 57 of Metalocalypse on Adult Swim, with Campos voicing Dr. Sepultura and Cazares and Márquez voicing his assistant.